severinbratus/cv/index.md

 ### Language Skills

-Fluent in Russian, English, and Estonian.
+Fluent in Russian, English, and Estonian

 ## Education